- Account

 Some people need to sleep a lot while others may settle for a few hours a day.

-Researchers have investigated the effect of different sleep lengths in a study with participants aged 21 to 38, compared to those who had not been sleeping for more than three nights.
+Scientists have investigated the effect of different sleep lengths in a study with participants aged 21 to 38, compared to those who had not been sleeping for more than three nights.
 They measured their ability to function in terms of thinking and the ability to concentrate and cope with work.
 It was found that participants who slept for four hours a night had a decrease in their function, corresponding to those who had not gotten sleep for 88 hours.
 The decline in functional capacity was so high that the participants would be at risk if they were driving a car or flying an airplane and that they would have difficulty coping with multiple tasks at the same time.
 This means that people who often get too little sleep, such as doctors on duty, surgeons and soldiers, may have a significantly reduced ability to function properly.

 The ideal sleep length seems to about seven hours for adults, but there are significant individual differences, so one must find a sleep length that provides the best possible rest and freshness, not only in the morning but also through the day.
 Older people generally need less sleep, but increased need for a nap.

 With age, the need for sleep is further reduced, so if the elderly go to bed early, they often wake up at 3-4 in the night.
-They often think it is completely wrong and that they have a sleep disorder.
-It may lead them to take sleep medicine to sleep longer, which is absolutely is not healthy for them.

 Darkness is important, because even the smallest form of light, for example, a streetlight, can affect sleep and the increased formation of the signal melatonin in the brain's corpus pineale, which controls our hormone system, nervous system, and immune system, ensures that the body becomes rebuilt and repaired throughout the night and counteracts aging.